 Welcome to Dobson Hall

 Dobson Hall, named after George R. Dobson and built in 1965, provides a living environment for men and women.
-Dobson is one of the larger residence halls on campus with approximately 320 residents and contains a music room that has a piano for student use.
+Dobson is one of the larger residence halls on campus with approximately 320 residents.
 The hall is very active in hall and campus sponsored events.
 Each fall Dobson staff and residents host Trick or Treat, a safe Halloween event for the children and their families in the Platteville community.
 Over 300 families participate each year.
 During the spring semester, Dobson hosts Jail N Bail, an annual charity event, where students can "arrest" their friends and hall staff.
 The charities for the event are selected each year by the Dobson Hall Forum, the hall governance group.

 From the Desk of the Resident Director

 Happy October Y'all,